|« Upgrading a Home Electrical Service Panel||Outlets Loose Power Due to Space Heater »|

 Unsafe Extension Cords

-- Bob, what you have been told may work, but it definitely not recommended!
+- Bob, what you have been told may work, but it is definitely Not Recommended!

 Safe Extension Cords

 - Let’s think about what an extension cord really is:

 - An extension cord is an extension of an electrical circuit, and the circuit must be adequately sized to provide the right circuit power for the device that will be connected to the circuit using the extension cord.

 - It is important that the extension cord is sized correctly to the circuit that it is being plugged into otherwise if the wire size and or the insulation type is incorrect then it is possible that the extension cord may become overloaded and overheated which could lead to a dangerous fire hazard.

 - Extension cords can be extremely helpful when the cord and the application is correct, and that is the key:

 - What is the extension cord going to be used for?